railwayapp/docs/src/docs/guides/private-networking.md

     })
 })
 ```

+Note that you should use `http` in the address.

 If you wish to open a service that has a public, you can use the `PORT` environment variable to specify the public port.
 This will allow Railway to route traffic to the public port.